josebarrios23/CRUD-project/README.md

 npm run add cpu
 ```

-- `showCart(cart)`: Displays the contents of the shopping cart, listing item names, prices, and calculating the cart total.
+- `showCart(cart)`: Displays the contents of the shopping cart, listing item names, prices, and calculates the cart total.
 Enter the following into the terminal to use:

 ```
 npm run showCart
 ```

 - `showItem(cart, findId)`: Shows the details of a specific item in the cart based on its unique ID.
+Enter the following into the terminal to use:

 ```
 npm run showItem UsZmtij
 ```

 - `destroy(cart, id)`: Removes an item from the shopping cart based on its unique ID.
+Enter the following into the terminal to use:

 ```
 npm run destroy UsZmtij